 Bruising results from small amounts of hemorrhaging beneath the skin.
 Petechia is the classic bruise, resulting in a purplish area.
 If the bruise occurs on the mucous membranes, it's an ecchymosis.
-If your dog's bruising wasn't caused by an injury, your vet can get to the bottom of it by performing blood tests, urinalysis, a biochemistry profile, X-rays and ultrasounds.
+If your dog's bruising wasn't caused by an injury, your vet can get to the bottom of it by performing blood tests, urinalysis, a biochemistry profile, X-rays, and ultrasounds.

-Clotting factor problems can be genetic, or triggered by ingestion of rat poison or similar chemicals.
+Clotting factor problems can be genetic or triggered by the ingestion of rat poison or similar chemicals.
 If you see bruising on your dog's skin, consider yourself lucky, because some dogs with clotting, or coagulation, disorders only bleed internally and you might not be able to tell anything is wrong with your pet until it's too late.

-Thrombocytopenia occurs when a dog doesn't have the sufficient number of platelets in his bloodstream, with bruising one sign of the condition.
-Platelets help blood to clot.
-Thrombocytopenia can result from trauma, poisoning, chemotherapy or an immune-related disease.
 In addition to bruising on the skin or gums, signs of thrombocytopenia include dark, tarry stools or nasal bleeding.
-Your vet might prescribe corticosteroids to treat the condition, along with a blood transfusion, if necessary.
-In a dog with frequent episodes of immune-mediated thrombocytopenia, the vet might perform a splenectomy, or spleen removal.
+After confirming the diagnosis with a blood test, your vet might prescribe corticosteroids to treat the condition, along with a blood transfusion, if necessary.

-Von Willebrand's Disease
+Von Willebrand's disease

 Excessive bleeding, including bruising, is the major symptom of the hereditary Von Willebrand's disease.
-Von Willebrand's disease most often affects basset hounds, Doberman pinschers, Manchester terriers, golden retrievers, German shepherds, standard poodles, Scottish terriers, miniature schnauzers, Pembroke Welsh corgis and shetland sheepdogs, along with mixes of these breeds.
+Von Willebrand's disease most often affects basset hounds, Doberman pinschers, Manchester terriers, golden retrievers, German shepherds, standard poodles, Scottish terriers, miniature schnauzers, Pembroke Welsh corgis, and Shetland sheepdogs, along with mixes of these breeds.